eschares/eschares.github.io/index.md

 I work to analyze and evaluate publishing trends at Iowa State and beyond to support the overall Open Access transition in scholarly publishing.
 I conduct bibliometric analyses of academic publications to find patterns across campus and inform Iowa State's growing number of Open Access [agreements](https://www.lib.iastate.edu/research-and-teach/publish-and-share/publish-open-access#agreements) with publishers.

-I use Dimensions, Web of Science, OpenAlex, Unsub, Altmetrics, Open Refine, Python, pandas, R, LaTeX, and Overleaf to do this work.
+I use Dimensions, OpenAlex, Web of Science, Python, Unsub, Open Refine, pandas, plotly, R, LaTeX, and Overleaf to do this work.

+Together with colleagues at the ScholCommLab, we released an open dataset of list APC prices from six publishers over the five years 2019-2023.
+The [dataset](https://doi.org/10.7910/DVN/CR1MMV), a [data paper](https://arxiv.org/abs/2406.08356) describing its construction, and an [analysis preprint](https://arxiv.org/abs/2407.16551) are all freely available online.
+We estimate that the scholarly community has paid nearly $9 billion (in 2023 US dollars) in APCs to these six publishers over these five years.
+In 2023 alone, we estimate $2.5 billion was paid in APCs.

-In 2022, I conducted a [study](https://doi.org/10.1162/qss_a_00237) on the impact of the OSTP "Nelson" guidance memorandum, which will make all U.S. federally funded research publicly available after 2026.
+My study on [the impact of the 2022 OSTP](https://doi.org/10.1162/qss_a_00237) "Nelson" guidance memorandum, which will make U.S. federally funded research publicly available after 2026, was published in 2022.
 A companion website hosts [interactive versions](https://ostp.lib.iastate.edu) of each graph from the article, allowing users to pan, zoom, hover, and explore the data more thoroughly.
 The study was cited in OSTP's November 2023 ["Report to the U.S. Congress on Financing Mechanisms for Open Access Publishing of Federally Funded Research"](https://www.whitehouse.gov/wp-content/uploads/2023/11/Open-Access-Publishing-of-Scientific-Research.pdf) and June 2024's [Updated Report to the U.S. Congress on Financing Mechanisms for Open Access Publishing of Federally Funded Research](https://www.whitehouse.gov/wp-content/uploads/2024/06/2024-Report-to-Appropriations-Committee-on-Scholarly-Publishing-and-Public-Access-Implementation.pdf) to the Appropriations Committees of the U.S. Senate and House.

-In 2021, I created and launched [Unsub Extender](https://unsubextender.lib.iastate.edu/), a free Python-based web app to help libraries better analyze and understand their [Unsub](https://unsub.org) data.
-I published a [paper](https://doi.org/10.1162/qss_a_00200), and the project was honored with the 2022 RUSA ETS [Best Emerging Technology Application](https://rusaupdate.org/2022/03/2022-ets-best-emerging-technology-application-award/) (BETA) Award and the 2022 ASEE ELD [Innovation in Access to Engineering Information Award](https://sites.asee.org/eld/about-the-eld/awards/#innovation).
+To help with collection analysis, I created and launched [Unsub Extender](https://unsubextender.lib.iastate.edu/), a free Python-based web app to help libraries better analyze and understand their [Unsub](https://unsub.org) data.
+I published a [paper](https://doi.org/10.1162/qss_a_00200) describing its use, and the project was honored with the 2022 RUSA ETS [Best Emerging Technology Application](https://rusaupdate.org/2022/03/2022-ets-best-emerging-technology-application-award/) (BETA) Award and the 2022 ASEE ELD [Innovation in Access to Engineering Information Award](https://sites.asee.org/eld/about-the-eld/awards/#innovation).

 I am also subject specialist / liaison to [three](https://www.ece.iastate.edu/) [engineering](https://www.mse.iastate.edu/) [departments](https://www.imse.iastate.edu/) on campus, providing [research help](https://instr.iastate.libguides.com/prf.php?account_id=55135), [instruction](https://instr.iastate.libguides.com/latex), collection development, and outreach.